Dutch wine: History

-It is assumed that Romans who were used to bring their crops along with them could have successfully planted grapevine in Maastricht, called Traiectum ad Mosam.
+It is assumed that Romans who were used to bringing their crops along with them could have successfully planted grapevines in Maastricht, called Traiectum ad Mosam.

-The first mentioning of viniculture in what is now the Netherlands dates back to 968.
+The first mention of viniculture in what is now the Netherlands dates back to 968.

 Modern production of wine was started in the 1970s.

 Wine regions of the Netherlands

 Most of the Dutch vineyards, collectively measuring 160 ha (2007), are to be found in the provinces of Gelderland and Limburg.
 In addition, there are vineyards in North Brabant, North Holland, Zeeland and more in northern Drenthe, Overijssel and Groningen.

 Climate

 Because of the unfavourable Dutch climate, the classic international grapes Merlot and Cabernet Sauvignon are not planted on a large scale.

 Grapes

 The following grape varieties are permitted by the applicable legislation (Verordening HPA Wijn 2009):